torvalds/linux/Documentation/arch/x86/intel-hfi.rst

 thermal entry in the Local APIC's Local Vector Table.

-When servicing such interrupt, the HFI driver parses the updated table and relays the update to userspace using the thermal notification framework.
+When servicing such interrupt, the HFI driver parses the updated table and relays the update to userspace using the thermal analtification framework.
 Given that there may be many HFI updates every second, the updates relayed to userspace are throttled at a rate of CONFIG_HZ jiffies.